 Net Assets Without Donor Restrictions - Net assets available for general use and not subject to donor restrictions.
-The Board of Directors has designated from net assets without donor restrictions amounts for the Chief Executive Officer's Strategic Initiative Fund.
-Net assets without donor restrictions also include the investment in property and equipment.

 Net Assets With Donor Restrictions - Net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature that may or will be met, either by the passage of time or the events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Currently, no net assets or activities of ASA have donor restrictions.